Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 - a fine tube that goes under the skin of your chest and into a vein close by (central line)

 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-When you have had all the 5FU, a nurse will disconnect the pump for you.
-This is usually done at the hospital, but sometimes a district nurse will do this.
-Your chemotherapy nurse will explain about this.
-They will also tell you how to look after the pump and what to do if there is a problem.
+You may come back to the hospital to have the pump disconnected.
+Sometimes a district nurse will do this for you at home.
+Your chemotherapy nurse will explain how to look after the pump.
+They can also tell you what to do if there is a problem.

-If you are given this treatment through a cannula, you will need to stay in hospital to have the 5FU.
+If you have a cannula, you will need to stay in hospital to have the 5FU.